 Step 3- Remediation and validation

 Based on the existing parameters of security controls, the cloud must be updated to help detect the common instance of Log4j attempts.
-HCL Technologies vulnerability response makes the remediation of the vulnerability an immediate priority.
+HCLTech vulnerability response makes the remediation of the vulnerability an immediate priority.
 Patching automation runs a detailed audit and discovers the assets and digital exposures, a list of known vulnerable vendors are generated, and attempts are made to validate if the vulnerability exists.